-Link, specifically in The Legend of Zelda: Majora's Mask, is more this than a Knight of Faith, per The Legend of Zelda: Ocarina of Time.
+Link, specifically in The Legend of Zelda: Majora's Mask, is one of these.
 Termina is a world consumed by Wangst and nihlism because the moon is crashing into Termina in three days.
 His status as Heroic Mime drives him to always act, never succumbing to fear or sadness.
 Link rejects the hopelessness of the herd, in order to save them through sheer force of will.
 The nature of his task and his ability to control time put him Above Good and Evil; ergo rendering all his actions just, even at their most selfish, because his selfishness benefits all.
-Including the time in one timeline when he doomed a man to die in a child's body without the love of his fiance by taking the fiance's love letter and giving it to a man in need of toilet paper for a piece of heart; what a dick.
-After curing everyone of their hopelessness through his actions, he literally kills a god to change the world's fate and allow people to make their own future.
-Friedrich Nietzsche would be proud.
+After curing everyone of their hopelessness through his actions, he defeats a demonic mask to change the world's fate and allow people to make their own future.

 N of Pokémon Black and White wants to change the very nature of the Pokémon world's society, and possesses a superhuman will and drive.
 The main character is the Last Man/Woman and defeats N in their final battle, where N rejects his ideology in favor of the protagonist...only for N's father Ghetsis to reveal that he deliberately manufactured N to be an Ubermensch since birth and manipulated him the whole time.
 This may indicate that Ghetsis is the true Ubermensch.